 How to submit a 2019 NAWI Conference speaking proposal

-Participate in the conference and present your thought leadership by submitting your most innovative idea as a possible workshop presentation.
-Presentations are made to approximately 20 attendees and 1 hour 15 minutes in length.
+Participate in the conference and present your thought leadership strategies by submitting your most innovative idea for a conference presentation.
+Presentations are made to approximately 20 attendees and are scheduled for one hour.
 Topics should align with the conference focus areas and include:

 - Artificial Intelligence